koii-network/docs/koii/the-koii-token/add-koii-to-exchange/prioritization-fees.md

 ## What is a Prioritization Fee?

-Prioritization Fees are priced in micro-lamports per Compute Unit (e.g. small amounts of SOL) prepended to transactions to make them economically compelling for validator nodes to include within blocks on the network.
+Prioritization Fees are priced in micro-roe per Compute Unit (e.g. small amounts of SOL) prepended to transactions to make them economically compelling for validator nodes to include within blocks on the network.

 ## How much should the Prioritization Fee be?